Dissipationless collapse and the dynamical mass-ellipticity relation of elliptical galaxies in Newtonian gravity and MOND: Models and methods

 \subsection{Numerical codes}

 The Newtonian $N-$body simulations discussed here have been performed with the publicly available {\sc fvfps} code ({\sc fortran} version of a fast Poisson solver, \citealt{2003MSAIS...1...18L}), using a parallel version of the classical \cite{1986Natur.324..446B} tree scheme for the force evaluation combined with the \cite{2002JCoPh.179...27D} fast multipole method (see also \citealt{dehnen+reed_2011}).
-The simulations span a range of $N$ (accounting for both stellar and DM components) between $10^4$ and $10^6$.
-In the lowest resolution cases (here $N=10^4$) only stars are simulated with particles and the DM halo (when present) is modelled as an external fixed potential (cfr.
-Eq. \ref{potgamma}).\\ The gravitational forces are smoothed below a cut-off distance given by the so-called softening length (see \citealt{dehnen_2001}) in the range $0.02\leq\epsilon_{\rm soft}\leq 0.05$ in units of the initial $r_{c,*}$.\\ MOND systems have been simulated using the {\sc nmody} modified Poisson Solver (for the details see \citealt{2011ascl.soft02001L}, see also \citealt{2007ApJ...660..256N}) applying an iterative relaxation procedure on a spherical grid\footnote{As a rule, here we always used a $128\times 32\times 64$ grid}, starting from a seed guess solution (in the same fashion of the standard Newtonian Poisson solvers see \citealt{1990MNRAS.242..595L,1991MNRAS.250...54L}) to evaluate the gravitational potential from the non-linear Poisson equation (\citealt{1984ApJ...286....7B})
+The simulations span a range of $N=N_*+N_{\rm DM}$ (i.e. the total number of simulation particles) between $10^4$ and $10^6$ (cfr.
+Cols 2 and 3 in Tab. \ref{tab_sim} below).
+In the lowest resolution cases (here $N=10^4$) only stars are simulated with particles and the DM halo (when present) is always modelled as an external fixed potential (cfr.
+Eq. \ref{potgamma}).\\ The gravitational forces are smoothed below a cut-off distance given by the so-called softening length (see \citealt{dehnen_2001}) in the range $0.02\leq\epsilon_{\rm soft}\leq 0.05$ in units of the initial $r_{c,*}$.\\ MOND systems have been simulated using the {\sc nmody} modified Poisson Solver (for the details see \citealt{2011ascl.soft02001L}, see also \citealt{2007ApJ...660..256N}) applying an iterative relaxation procedure on a spherical grid\footnote{As a rule, here the grid was fixed to $128\times 32\times 64$ nodes.}, starting from a seed guess solution (in the same fashion of the standard Newtonian Poisson solvers see \citealt{1990MNRAS.242..595L,1991MNRAS.250...54L}) to evaluate the gravitational potential from the non-linear Poisson equation (\citealt{1984ApJ...286....7B})

 The MOND interpolation function $\mu(x)$ is assumed hereafter to be

 yielding the usual asymptotic limits

 that for $||\nabla\Phi||\gg a_0$ Eq. (\ref{MOND}) essentially recovers the Poisson Equation of the Newtonian regime, while for $||\nabla\Phi||\ll a_0$ the system is in the so-called deep-MOND (often labelled as dMOND) regime\footnote{It is worth noticing that it is not guaranteed that a given system is at all radii in dMOND regime, nor that when evolving from an initial condition in such state, it will continue to be so, \citealt{2007ApJ...660..256N}.} with Eq. (\ref{MOND}) simplifying to